-- You don’t have to limit yourself to academic concerns, either.
-You can seek advocacy about housing, food, etc. from your school; often there are people in the administration who are familiar with local housing options and aid.
+- You don’t have to limit yourself to academic concerns You can seek advocacy about housing, food, etc. from your school; often there are people in the administration who are familiar with local housing options and aid.

-- Many faculty don’t have prior experience teaching online and are having to learn as they go.
-They may not know the most effective ways to communicate with you when classes aren’t in person.
-If your prof’s instructions or other communications are confusing, reach out and ask them to explain, let them know if you’re having problems, etc. It’s likely that the prof will appreciate your check-in, because otherwise they won’t know where their “room for improvement” zones are.
+- If your professor’s instructions or other communications are confusing, reach out and ask them to explain or let them know if you’re having problems.
+Many faculty don’t have prior experience teaching online and are having to learn as they go.
+They may not know the most effective ways to communicate with you, particularly when classes aren’t in person..
+It’s likely that the professor will appreciate your check-in, because otherwise they won’t know where their “room for improvement” zones are.

 - If you have difficulty accessing class material online, ask for assistance.
 Colleges know that’s an issue—and that it’s one that they need to help solve.

-- Schools, or individual classes, may change policies: start and end dates, grading options (like switching to Pass/No Pass), when/whether to hold finals, etc. Watch for updates from your college and each prof. Here’s a list of colleges’ plans for Fall 2020.
+- Watch for updates from your college and each professor.
+Schools or individual classes may change policies: start and end dates, grading options (like switching to Pass/No Pass), when/whether to hold finals, etc.

 - Don’t trust rumors or word-of-mouth.
 Reliable communications come straight from your profs or your school, via the website, portal, emails, phone calls, or official social media accounts.